NotSamOVO/Group-project-csc-207/README.md

 - Team task: **Team Search and Selection**
   - As a sports fan, I want to search for and select my favorite soccer team easily so that I can view their stats and relevant data for the current season.
 - Tianle Xu: **Player Statistics**
-  - As a sports fan, I want to see individual player statistics for my selected team, such as goals, assists, and disciplinary records (yellow/red cards), to assess each player’s contributions to the season.
+  - As a sports fan, I want to see individual player statistics for my selected team.
 - Christopher Deng: **Historical Seasons**
   - As a sports fan, I want to view and compare my team’s historical performance data across past seasons, including wins, losses, and final standings, to analyze how their performance has changed over time.
 - Viet Nguyen: **Current Season Match results**